Mission & Vision (Guelph Girls Hockey Association)

 History

-For the first 22 years the rep teams were known as the Guelph Thunder.
-(This name was selected by the membership at the time, and only narrowly beat out the Geckos!)
-In 2013 the GGHA entered into a partnership with the University of Guelph, and the rep teams are now known as the Guelph Jr. Gryphons.
+Originally, our rep teams played under the name “Guelph Thunder,” a title selected by member vote (narrowly beating out the “Geckos”!).
+In 2013, the GGHA partnered with the University of Guelph, and our rep teams are now proudly known as the Guelph Jr. Gryphons.